-Final size and location of open space elements and stormwater TBD based on future design and engineering.
+This exhibit supersedes other exhibits that illustrate the open space system.
+Final size and location of open space elements and stormwater TBD based on future design and engineering, and subject to City approval.

 The open space system is intended to feel continuous in everyday experience.
 There are three categories of open space types.
 The first is the traditional city park, which is acquired through parkland dedication and would become part of the city's park system.
 The second is stormwater infrastructure, which may feel like a park, but technically serves a utility function.
 Non-public recreation space, which is neither owned nor operated by the city, is an allowed use in all zoning districts.